-Actuarial Assumptions - The total pension liability in the December 31, 2014 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liability in the December 31, 2015 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

+Inflation 3.0%

-Inflation 3.0% Salary increases 4.25% to 8.55%, including inflation and productivity factor Investment rate of return 7.25%, net of pension plan investment expense, including inflation
+Salary increases 3.50% to 7.75%

+Investment rate of return 7.25%, includes inflation of 3.0%

-The plan currently uses mortality tables that vary by age, gender, employee group (i.e. general, law enforcement officer) and health status (i.e. disabled and healthy).
+The plan currently uses mortality tables that vary by age, gender, employee group (i.e. general, law enforcement officer) and health status (i.e., disabled and healthy).
 The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. population.
 The healthy mortality rates also contain a provision to reflect future mortality improvements.